MeIsGaggy/MTG-Card-Scanner-Sorter/README.md

 # If OpenCV wheels complain, use headless:
 pip uninstall -y opencv-python && pip install opencv-python-headless
 ```

+## 3D printer running Klipper required

+This app specifically listens for signals from Moonraker.
+Moonraker runs on Klipper firmware and without it or a 3D printer you must edit the application to listen to mock READ_TO_SCAN signals.
+The app does NOT have this mock functionality by default.

+If you DO have a 3D printer running Klipper, downlaod the printer.cfg located in the repo and put it on your printers Klipper install.
+That contains all of the macros so use the app in it's current state.

+All heaters are disabled in the printer.cfg to prevent fires.
+Do NOT use any other printer.cfg with this app unless you know what you're doing.

 ---

 ## 🔔 Updates